 (2) Equipment works before and after the intermittent idle period and its total working time during the Workday is at least 2 hours.

-Equipment that is captive to the force account work (i.e. it must remain at the force account site), but does not qualify for intermittently used owned equipment, is paid as idle equipment according to . for the time it is not working.
+Equipment that is captive to the force account work (i.e. it must remain at the force account site), but does not qualify for intermittently used owned equipment, is paid as idle equipment according to C&MS Section 109.05.C.4.c. for the time it is not working.

 c.
 Hourly Idle Equipment Rate.
-For equipment that is in operational condition, on site, and necessary for force account Work, but is idle, the Department will pay an hourly idle equipment rate.
+For equipment that is in operational condition, on site, and necessary for force account Work, but is idle, the LPA will pay an hourly idle equipment rate.
 The procedure to determine the hourly idle equipment rate for Contractor owned equipment is as follows:

 HIER = RAF ARA (R / 176) (1/2)